 BIG PICTURE EMPLOYEE WELLNESS

-Sonia is a wellness analyst and strategist, consultant and a public speaker.
+Sonia is an international wellness analyst and strategist, nutritional therapist, speaker and writer.
 She has lived and worked in 4 countries with all manor of cultures and demographics.
-The doctors, health practitioners, therapists, counsellors, varied businesses and clinic settings that she has worked with have given her a broad and in-depth perspective on wellness for the individual, the family, the community and how it all translates into the workplace.
+The doctors, health practitioners, therapists, counsellors, varied businesses and clinic settings that she has worked with, have given her a broad and in-depth perspective on wellness for the individual, the family, the community and how it all translates into the workplace.

 "Sonia’s passion for health and wellness is truly inspiring.